With pomp but no queen, UK govt sets out the year's agenda

 Associated Press

-The government announced plans to invest in railways and other infrastructure, create a U.K. infrastructure bank and “level up” economic opportunity to poorer regions, as well as bills on education and health care funding.
+The Confederation of British Industry was “encouraged” by the speech’s ambition, but the British Chambers of Commerce said that “unless the government takes immediate action on the economy (the measures) will come too late to help many firms.”

+Christina McAnea, general-secretary of the Unison trade union, said the government had not “grasped the seriousness of the situation.
+Families are being forced into debt and are going hungry.”

-The speech also promised laws aimed at pleasing the government’s right-leaning voter base, including promises to seize “Brexit freedoms” by cutting red tape for businesses and overhauling financial services and data regulation now that Britain has left the European Union.
+Some of the planned laws appeared aimed at pleasing the government’s right-leaning voter base, including promises to seize “Brexit freedoms” by cutting red tape for businesses and overhauling financial services and data regulation now that Britain has left the European Union.

-Some of the plans are already strongly criticized by opposition parties and civil liberties groups, including a contentious new law to outlaw disruptive protest tactics favored by groups such as Extinction Rebellion.

-Human rights groups also have criticized plans for a British Bill of Rights to replace current rights laws based on the European Convention on Human Rights.
-Some environmentalists worry that a bill to allow “precision bred plants and animals” opens the door to genetically modified food, which is currently banned.
+Law-and-order measures included a law to outlaw disruptive protest tactics favored by groups such as Extinction Rebellion, a proposal condemned by civil liberties groups.
+Human rights groups also criticized plans for a British Bill of Rights to replace current rights laws based on the European Convention on Human Rights.

-Rebecca Newsom of Greenpeace U.K. said the government was pandering to the “whims” of Conservative backbenchers while offering “not a single extra penny of support for households struggling with energy bills.”

 Russia’s invasion of Ukraine, which has upended the European security order, was reflected in plans to beef up spying laws, introduce a U.S.-style “foreign influence registration scheme” and toughen money-laundering laws — though the mild-sounding measures are unlikely to eradicate London’s reputation as a hub for ill-gotten gains.